 Knowing that he had a massive library, he was thoroughly puzzled by the request and had no idea what the title of “the Book” might be.
 Realizing that there were more than 20,000 volumes in Scott’s library, he asked, “What book?”

-“Need you ask?” replied the literary genius.
+“Need you to ask?” replied the literary genius.
 “There is only one Book, the Bible!”
-Sir Walter Scott, author of many books and owner of thousands of books, spoke wisely.
-He knew personally the Author of the Book of books, the message it contained and its importance.
+Sir Walter Scott, author of many books and owner of thousands of books, spoke wisely because he knew personally the Author of the Book of books and the message it contained.

-The author also wants us to know that it can be trusted – that its contents are reliable and dependable.
-So, he adds that “the decrees – or teachings – of the Lord can be trusted...to revive the soul.”
-Only God’s Word can bring joy to our hearts, guidance for our journey, light for our path, wisdom for our decisions and eternal life through Christ.
+The author also wants us to know that it can be trusted - that its contents are reliable and dependable.
+So, he adds that “the decrees - or teachings - of the Lord can be trusted...to revive the soul.”
+Only God’s Word can bring joy to our hearts, give accurate guidance for our journey through life, provide light for our path, give wisdom for our decisions, and eternal life through Christ.

 Prayer: Gracious Lord, we stand in awe before You, rejoicing in Your Word and the hope we have in You.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 19:7 The law of the LORD is perfect, refreshing the soul.
-The statutes of the LORD are trustworthy, making wise the simple.
+Scripture For Today: Psalm 19:7 The instructions of the Lord are perfect, reviving the soul.
+The decrees of the Lord can be trusted making wise the simple.